Management options for unsown paddocks

 ** Urea is 46% N

-3. Long Fallow
+1. Long Fallow

 A long fallow is typically used to store soil moisture and soil N in more marginal cropping systems and is a risk reduction tool (Cann & Hunt, 2018).
-However it could be used this year by producers, dependent on their situation.
+However, it could be used this year by producers, dependent on their situation.
 A long fallow for next year’s winter crop provides similar benefits as a cover crop but is a lower cost option.
 Crop stubbles, ideally, will have been conserved as reduced ground cover for long periods increases the risk of soil erosion.

 In terms of costs, a fallow spray at the end of spring, to stop weed seed set, is typically all that is needed in the CW.
 However, in herbicide resistant weed populations, a double-knock herbicide strategy may need to be employed.
-For around $30/ha per pass (including contract spray rates), long fallowed paddocks will likely yield more than continuously cropped paddocks, with yield increases of 60-80% observed on long fallows (Cann & Hunt, 2018), albeit in lower yielding situations.
+For around $30/ha per pass (including contract spray rates), long fallowed paddocks are likely to yield more than continuously cropped paddocks, with yield increases of 60-80% observed on long fallows (Cann & Hunt, 2018), albeit in lower yielding situations.

-4. Summer Crop - Grazing
+1. Summer Crop - Grazing

 Another option is to give up on a winter solution and start preparing the paddock for a summer crop.
 As the risk is too high for most producers in the CW for a summer grain crop, this article will look primarily at grazing sorghum.
 This isn’t to rule out summer grain crops as an option for you, however the different market factors and crop types make this option too big to look at here.

 In a recent study, conducted by McMaster, Stevenson & Strahorn (2020) at sites in Parkes and Canowindra during the summer of 2018/2019, forage sorghum proved to be very profitable for grazing enterprises.
-This was despite the dry conditions that summer, with well-below long term average rainfall recorded.
+This was despite the dry conditions that summer, with well-below long-term average rainfall recorded.

 Table 3: Cover crop feed quality results and potential lamb production results – Canowindra